Camp Should-A-Been - Season Ten

 "Black Parade" doesn't exactly work well as a Disney-fied ballad, but it was not to be.
 In the first big shocker of the Season Ten Finals,

-defending champ Scotty McCreery, who tried skirting the theme with a 30-year-old song, wound up swingin' only a bus ticket home to Texas.
+defending champ Scotty McCreery, who tried skirting the theme with a 30-year-old song, wound up swingin' only a bus ticket home to North Carolina.

 Quite honestly, we were ecstatic to see him go.
 Not because we disliked his singing – truth be told, he was the one contestant this season

 who we thought was consistently a bit underrated by the Idolsphere – but because a fairly normal 16-year-old whose only real quirk on AI was holding